eakucera99/SkyWatch-Air-Traffic/README.md

 Interactive map using Leaflet.js for plotting aircraft locations.
 Form to filter aircraft data based on latitude, longitude, and prediction time.
 User-friendly interface to submit and view results.

 Technologies Used
 Flask: Python web framework for building the backend API and handling routes.
-Leaflet.js: JavaScript library for interactive maps.
+Cesiumjs: JavaScript library for interactive maps.
 HTML/CSS: Front-end structure and styling.
 JavaScript (AJAX): To send form data to the backend without reloading the page.
-OpenStreetMap: Map tiles for the base map.

 Project Structure
-bash
-Copy
-Edit

 /real-time-air-traffic-map
 │
 ├── /static